SherryXDing/CMS-Bedrock-workshop/README.md

 15. Execute other code snippets and experiment with the prompts.

-## QA in RAG with LangChain Activity
+## QA using RAG with LangChain Activity

 16. Open **Langchain** notebook and start executing the note book code blocks